AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 **Arguments**:

 - `access_key`: if the api requires an access key like alphagenome or biogrid
-- `email`: if the api requires an email like ncbi
+- `email`: if the api requires an email like NCBI

 **Returns**: